-According to the Augsburg Peace of 1555, the princes could choose the religion in their lands (in Latin “cuius regio, eius religio).
-In other words: the prince could freely decide to be either a Catholic or a Lutheran, and his decision was binding for his subjects.
-They had no freedom of religion – if they did not convert, they were only granted some time to leave the country Since the Peace of Westphalia of 1648, the Catholic, Lutheran and Calvinist confessions were recognized.
+According to the Augsburg Peace of 1555, the princes could choose the religion in their lands.
+In other words: they could freely decide to be either a Catholic or a Lutheran.
+Their decision was binding for his subjects, they had no freedom of religion.
+If they did not convert, they were only granted some time to leave the country.
+Since the Peace of Westphalia of 1648, the Catholic, Lutheran and Calvinist confessions were recognized.

 The Anabaptists, however, among them the Mennonites, were persecuted.
 With their demands for freedom of worship, separation between church and state and rejection of all church authority they were a threat to the authorities.
 Anabaptists who did not recant could be executed on the sport, without legal proceedings.
 (Anabaptist mandate, Diet of Speyer, 1529).
 In the Palatinate, which had suffered a lot during the devastating Thirty Years” War (1618-1848), this was handled in a more tolerant manner.
 Prince-Elector Karl Ludwig welcomed the Mennonites as hard workers to rebuild his ruined country.
 Also families from the Seven Mountains had moved to the Palatinate.